-- 102. I was late getting back to Rossie.
+102. I was late getting back to Rossie.
 Mr GWC tried to get to the bottom of it but the police said they didn't have the authority to show him the records.
 Mr GWC knew I was telling the truth because he couldn't get the records from the police.
 It was a big deal to be a day-and-a-half late back to Rossie.
 Mr GWC was frustrated with the police.
 I didn't get any punishment, but because the other kids knew I was late back I had to be seen to be punished so I suggested loss of association for a week.
 They just locked me in my cell with a book.
 That's what happened.
-I didn't disclose to Mr GWC what happened with GWW I don't know if any record was made.
-There was no reference to it in my social work records. - 103.
-Gww was friends with Gwx and, get the local convenience store.
+I didn't disclose to Mr what happened with GWW .
+I don't know if any record was made.
+There was no reference to it in my social work records.
+103. was friends with GWX the local convenience store.
 He was a part of Tam Paton's paedophile ring.
-He used to have loads of good-looking lads around his shop, giving them fags and when he walked past, he would feel your arse. - 104.
-I walked through the back shop one time, there was a young lad, GWX was wanking him off.
-I was with a friend, GWX We just said, "Sorry." and walked out.
-The boy couldn't have been more than 11.
-When we disturbed them, the boy ran out the back door. - 105.
-John Smith also lived in He used to get me, He used to get me, He used to walk over his head and down his body.
+He used to have loads of good-looking lads around his shop, giving them fags and when he walked past, he would feel your arse.
+104. I walked through the back shop one time, there was a young lad, and was wanking him off.
+I was with a friend, boy couldn't have been more than 11.
+When we disturbed them, the boy ran out the back door.
+105. John Smith also lived in the last to walk over his head and down his body.
 He never did anything else.
 We used to think he was mad.
-Why would you want someone to do that? - 106.
-Two or three months later, Paton and I were at Tam Paton's house.
+Why would you want someone to do that? mad.
+This would you want comocne to do that.
+106. Two or three months later, and I were at Tam Paton's house.
 Tam Paton had a house at Gogarbank.
 He had ten to twelve young lads aged from nine to sixteen or seventeen.
 He used to call them his chickens.
 I seen the kid again from the shop, the one that GWX had been wanking off.
 There were also Social Workers that I saw at Tam Paton's house.
 I recognised them from Springwell House Social Work centre.
 I saw GWW and GWX there too.
 I told all of this to Jez Kempston.